gititub/NEN-NER-TOOLKIT/README.md

 This repository provides the code for automatic system to retrieve annotations of biomedical concepts such as genes, mutations and chemicals, from PubMed abstracts, PMC full-text articles, or plain text.
-The system utilizes API tools such as PubTator, BERN2, and Variomes for Named Entity Recognition (NER), Named Entity Normalization (NEN), and related entities (RE) with PubTator3.
-Additionally, it incorporates Auto-CORPus+GWASMiner that allows retrieval of information about diseases, variants, and significance values (p-values) from full-text articles, including data from inner tables.
-LitVar and SynVar are used for NEN.
+The system utilizes API tools such as [PubTator3][def2], [BERN2][def], [SIBiLS][def5], and [Variomes][def4] for Named Entity Recognition (NER), Named Entity Normalization (NEN), and related entities (RE).
+Additionally, it incorporates [Auto-CORPus][def1] and [GWAS-Miner][def0] that allows retrieval of information about diseases, variants, and significance values (p-values) from full-text articles, including data from inner tables.
+[LitVar][def6] and [SynVar][def7] are used for NEN.
 The workflow is integrated into the development of a web application using Shiny for Python.

 ## Biomedical Entity Recognition, Normalization and Relation Extraction